graphile/crystal/packages/graphile-crystal/CRYSTAL_FLOW.md

 Status: pending.

-GetBatch(aether, pathIdentity, parentCrystalObject, variableValues, context, rootValue):
+GetBatch(aether, pathIdentity, parentObject, variableValues, context, rootValue):

 - Let {batch} be the value for key {pathIdentity} within {aether}.{batchByPathIdentity}.
 - If {batch} is null:
-  - If {parentCrystalObject} is not null:
+  - If {parentCrystalObject} is a crystal object:
     - Let {crystalContext} be {parentCrystalObject}.{crystalContext}.
   - Otherwise:
     - Let {crystalContext} be {NewCrystalContext(aether, variableValues, context, rootValue)}.